About Our Students

 Horticulture Technician Foundation Program

-VIU's 9-month Horticultural Technician Foundation Program is unique in its diversity.
+VIU's 9-month (plus work experience) Horticultural Technician Foundation Program is unique in its diversity.
 Our location and facilities provide our students with a broad range of horticulture experiences including plant identification and propagation, greenhouse and nursery crop production, pest management, landscape design, construction and maintenance.
 During the summer period, students spend months working in industry.

 Situated at the 32-acre G.R.
 Paine Horticultural Training Centre, students are provided with a modern and self-contained teaching environment only minutes from the main VIU campus.
 Occupying about 5 acres of this rural site, the Centre is comprised of classrooms, lab and work areas, modern production greenhouses, an ornamental nursery and supporting landscapes.
 A wide variety of plant materials are produced by program students at the Centre, such as bedding plants, poinsettias, Easter lilies, ornamental landscaping materials, native plants and forest seedlings